Dramatically rising along the border of Tennessee and North Carolina, the Great Smoky Mountains is America’s most visited national park.

 Home to an enormous population of protected wildlife, the Great Smoky Mountains National Park is the ideal destination for animal enthusiasts.

 There are more than 200 varieties of birds living in the mountains, and over 65 species of mammals.
 The most common sighting is the black bear – there are over 1500 residing in the park!

-Most of the wildlife here lives deep within the trees, however, the park’s dense forest can make viewing challenging.
+Most of the wildlife here lives deep within the trees, however, the park’s dense forest can make spotting it quite challenging.
 If you’re following a trail, remember to look up – many of the animals tend to spend their day high in the branches!
-Smaller critters such as squirrels, chipmunks and bats are usually amongst the easiest to spot.
+Smaller critters such as squirrels, chipmunks, and bats are usually amongst the easiest to spot.